 What’s really important is that you only select one available category to target for this campaign ( I’ll explain why later in the article )

 Once you’ve chosen the category that you want to target for this campaign, next it’s going to ask you write out your campaign name.

-Now It’s extremely important that you follow a consistent campaign nomenclature within AMS because they don’t allow you to change your campaign names once you’ve launched, and a consistent naming structure will make optimization and management of all your campaigns 10X easier.
+Now It’s extremely important that you follow a consistent campaign nomenclature because they don’t allow you to change your campaign names once you’ve launched, and a consistent naming structure will make optimization and management of all your campaigns 10X easier.